At Oryx, we challenge and stretch our students to become responsible, respectful and independent global citizens

 Nuts, fizzy drinks, chocolate, glass bottles, etc. are not allowed.

-To enable your child to eat their snack and enjoy their break time please consider the size of portion your child can eat.
+To enable your child to eat their snack and enjoy their break time please consider the size of the portion your child can eat.
 If children are staying for After School Activities, please provide an additional snack.
 Children should not share their food in case of allergies.

 Plastic water bottles for students

-Children must bring a reusable bottle from home, clearly labeled with their name.
+Children must bring a reusable bottle from home, clearly labelled with their name.
 COVID-19 restrictions prohibit us from allowing students to re-fill their water bottles from the water coolers, therefore please ensure that your child brings enough water with them to school.